IEG Fellowship Programme

 Fellowships in Digital Humanities

 Once a year, usually in February, the IEG announces the call for application for doctoral students and postdocs in the field of digital humanities.
 The application deadline is April 15 for a stay beginning in September.
+The next call for applications will take place in 2027.

 The Fellowship